MerlinKodo/clash-rev/README.md

 ## Important Notice

-**The project's development will not begin until after December 1, 2023, to avoid potential risks.
-In addition, there is a need for time to organize and analyze the code.
+**There is a need for time to organize and analyze the code.
 If the Clash-core author restarts development within three months, our project will be halted to avoid unnecessary competition.**

 ## Description